PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 for the subcase.

 But what if the desired behavior for the more specific case is to do nothing?
-You need a statement that doesn’t do anything.
+You need a statement that doesn't do anything.
 In Python this is the ``pass`` statement, which consists wholly of the keyword ``pass`` :